 FERRY PLAZA FARMERS MARKET

 Alas, we’ve come to the end.
 The grand finale.
 I chose to review this market because unlike the rest, it’s the one I found myself spending the most time at, and quite easily too.

 This market is located at the Ferry Building on Tuesdays and Thursdays from 10am-2pm, and Saturdays from 8am-2pm.
 With more than 100 vendors encompassing the Ferry Building, this is a great way to end this review.

 Now, the weekday version of this market is not as big as Saturday’s show, but it still exudes the essence of the big one.
-Sprinkled with an array of food to farmed goods, it's important to try and stay focused as you walk the grounds of the Ferry Building.
+Sprinkled with an array of food to farmed goods, it's important to try and stay focused as you walk the grounds of the Ferry Plaza Farmers Market.
 Since this location is so big, it’s very easy to get sidetracked and lose focus of what you came for.